Maximising the Impact and Effectiveness of Your

 Measuring Ad Impact and Effectiveness

 To evaluate the impact of an ad on a brand, we use various metrics.
-For example, brand awareness, brand recall, brand preference, and purchase intent.
+For example, rational impression of the ad as well as the emotional, implicit aspect.

 This implicit test measures feelings towards the brand before and after respondents view it.
 In the analysis, the rise and fall of attributes are plotted visually, like the chart above.